cavishek39/calling_app_backend/README.md

 - Use Postman or curl for API testing
 - Use Expo Go for push notification testing
 - Socket.io events can be tested with frontend or socket.io-client
+- Test refresh token flow: login to get refresh token, use `/api/auth/refresh-token` to get new access token

 ---